code-architect/Smart-Contract-Projects/fund_me_brownie/readme.md

 12. Deploy to testnet, just add the project key to `.env` file, and run `brownie run scripts\deploy.py --network rinkeby` [rinkeby for me]
 13. To use brownie console use `brownie console`
 14. Pull monks from chainlink mix `https://github.com/smartcontractkit/chainlink-mix/tree/main/contracts/test`
+15. To add a new network `brownie networks add Ethereum ganache-local host=http://127.0.0.1:7545 chainid=1337`